pdf-association/arlington-pdf-model/README.md

 ### Key

-"Key" represents a single key in a dictionary, an index into an array, or multiple entries (`*`).
-Dictionary keys are obviously case sensitive and array indices are integers.
+Field 1 is "Key" and represents a single key in a dictionary, an index into an array, multiple wildcard entries (`*`), or an array with required sets of entries (DIGIT+`*`).
+Dictionary keys are obviously case sensitive and array indices are always integers.
 To locate a key easily using Linux begin a regex with the start-of-line (`^`).
 For a precise match end the regex with a TAB (`\t`).
 Conveniently, ISO 32000 only uses ASCII characters for 1st class key names so there are no #-escapes used in Arlington.
-ISO 32000 also does not define any dictionary key that is purely just an integer - Arlington leverages this fact so that array "keys" are always 0-based integers.
+ISO 32000 also does not define any dictionary keys that are purely just an integer - Arlington leverages this fact so that array "keys" are always 0-based integers.
 Note that ISO 32000 does define some keys that start with integers (e.g. `/3DD`) but these are clearly distinguishable from array indices.

 [Example](tsv/latest/3DBackground.tsv) of a single entry in a dictionary with a `/Type` key: